scrabbletank/farhome-rules/rulesdoc.md

 You reduce the number of wounds dealt by the level of resistance.
 For example, _Fire Resistance 1_ reduces all wounds taken from fire damage by 1.

 ##### Thrown
 This weapon can be thrown using the ranged weapon proficiency instead.
 You may use either Strength or Dexterity for the roll.
-Thorn is followed by two numbers, the near and far range.
+Thrown is followed by two numbers, the near and far range.
 Attacks made inside the near range attack as normal while attacks made within the far range add 2 terrible dice to the attack roll.

 ##### Two-Handed
 This weapon requires both hands to use.